Nieuwmarkt metro station: Later developments

 The station was renovated in 2011.
-The contractor sometimes did work without the permission of the Gemeente Vervoerbedrijf (GVB), which led to the work being halted and caused delays up to a month.
+The contractor sometimes did work without the permission of the GVB, which led to the work being halted and caused delays up to a month.
 The East Line was closed for the summer of 2012.
 When operations restarted, the residents living above the section between the Prins Hendrikkade and Stopera complained of vibrations when a metro was passing by.
 Investigations resulted in no cause being found for the problems, which got worse over time.

-In April 2017, the GVB started to play music through the speakers of underground metro stations as a test.
+GVB started to play music through the speakers of underground metro stations on the East Line in April 2017 as a trial to improve the experience of travellers.
 The type of music would depend on the time of day: slow and calming music during rush hours, and energetic music during the afternoon.
+After receiving mostly positive feedback, the practice of playing music was also expanded to the station of Line 52 in 2025.
 All stations on the East Line were renovated again in late 2010s.
 Work on Nieuwmarkt started in early 2018.
 Entrances were renovated one by one.
 The project finished in December 2018.

 In 2020, Alderwoman Sharon Dijksma wrote that the station was not safe enough in case of a major fire.
 It was calculated that in case of such event, only 500 people could evacuate out of the station before smoke made further exits impossible.
 The municipality was still allowed to run the metro lines despite the report.